Queen bee: Identification

 The queen bee's abdomen is longer than the worker bees surrounding her and also longer than a male bee's.
 Even so, in a hive of 60,000 to 80,000 honey bees, it is often difficult for beekeepers to find the queen with any speed; for this reason, many queens in non-feral colonies are marked with a light daub of paint on their thorax.
 The paint usually does not harm the queen and makes her easier to find when necessary.

 Although the color is sometimes randomly chosen, professional queen breeders use a color that identifies the year a queen hatched, which helps them to decide whether their queens are too old to maintain a strong hive and need to be replaced.
-The mnemonic taught to assist beekeepers in remembering the colour order is Will You Raise Good Bees (white, yellow, red, green, blue).
+The mnemonic taught to assist beekeepers in remembering the color order is Will You Raise Good Bees (white, yellow, red, green, blue).

 Sometimes tiny convex disks marked with identification numbers (Opalithplättchen) are used when a beekeeper has many queens born in the same year— a method that can also be used to keep multiple bees in the same hive under observation for research purposes.

 Queen rearing

 Queen rearing is the process by which beekeepers raise queen bees from young fertilized worker bee larvae.
 The most commonly used method is known as the Doolittle method.
 In the Doolittle method, the beekeeper grafts larvae, which are 24 hours or less of age, into a bar of queen cell cups.
-The queen cell cups are placed inside of a cell-building colony.
-A cell-building colony is a strong, well-fed, queenless colony that feeds the larva royal jelly and develops the larvae into queen bees.
+The queen cell cups are placed inside a cell-building colony.
+A cell-building colony is a strong, well-fed, queenless colony that feeds the larvae royal jelly and develops the larvae into queen bees.

 After approximately 10 days, the queen cells are transferred from the cell building colony to small mating nuclei colonies, which are placed inside of mating yards.
 The queens emerge from their cells inside of the mating nuclei.
 After approximately 7–10 days, the virgin queens take their mating flights, mate with 10–20 drone bees, and return to their mating nuclei as mated queen bees.

-Queen rearing can be practiced on a small scale by hobbyist or sideline beekeepers raising a small number of queens for their own use, or can be practiced on a larger, commercial scale by companies that produce queen bees for sale to the public.
-As of 2017, the cost of a queen honeybee ranges from $25 to $32.

-Beekeepers can also utilize alternative methods of queen rearing.
-Examples are the Jenter kit, walk-away split, Cloake board, and artificial insemination.